 I always looked up to Al Brown.
 Nowadays, I guess you would call him a “community organizer,” someone in the neighborhood a person could turn to with questions about the block, the new and older people who lived on your street.
 Like that section of Brewerytown where I grew up in North Philadelphia.

-The hydrant on the 1400 block of Marston Street was just north of middle of the one way street.
-Those with cars parked on the one side, seemed to always be home when the hydrant was “opened,” and graciously moved their vehicles, thus allowing a dozen or more kids to splash unimpeded the entire length of the narrow street.
+The hydrant on the 1400 block of Marston Street was just north of the middle of the one-way street.
+Those with cars parked on the one side seemed to always be home when the hydrant was “opened,” and graciously moved their vehicles, thus allowing a dozen or more kids to splash unimpeded the entire length of the narrow street.

 Motorists would cooperate.
 Slow to a crawl, while rolling up their windows to prevent us more advanced hydrant “operators” to splash their cars as they drove by.

-You could cause the water to spray if you sat behind the fire plug, legs stretched in front and around the hydrant base, while leaning into the center of the plug, wraping both arms around the front, and clasping your hands together, with fingers interlaced.
+You could cause the water to spray if you sat behind the fireplug, legs stretched in front and around the hydrant base while leaning into the center of the plug, wrapping both arms around the front, and clasping your hands together, with fingers interlaced.
 Pulling your hands over the gushing water, you could make the liquid shoot into the air, creating an arc of water as kids younger than yourself (and sometimes their parents), would run “inside” the arc, remaining dry until spotted by the hydrant “shooter.”

 I could always tell when a person was trying hard to avoid wetting their hair.
 It was usually an “older” teenage girl or a young mom.
 I’d show them no mercy.

 “Gotcha” I’d cry out as I maneuvered the water into their direction, hoping the stream of water would hit their head as they turned and screamed when getting the full blast.
 The kid in them came out as soon as they realized how much fun they could have wet all over.